kongmunist/Power-Over-Skin-Hardware/README.md

 The RF component values are all tuned for 40 MHz and human skin impedance — if you'd like to use another frequency, you'll have to resimulate the circuit.

 # Further questions?
-Feel free to email Andy with any questions
+Feel free to email Andy with any questions!